hyndex/CAN-Test/README.md

 - Modifying the board so MCP2515 runs at 3.3 V and TJA1050 at 5 V, or
 - Using a 3.3 V CAN transceiver board / HAT, or
-- Adding proper bidirectional level shifters on all SPI lines.
+- Adding proper bidirectional level shifters on all SPI/INT lines.

 Do not skip this in hardware.